duanegero/Basketball-Roster-Coach-API-Frontend/README.md

 2. **Read/Get**<br>
 Find players or coach in the database based on ID/Team Name.
 3. **Update/Put**<br>
-Change a player or cocah's information in the database.
+Change a player or coach's information in the database.
 4. **Delete**<br>
-Permitinly remove a player or coach from the database.
+Permanently remove a player or coach from the database.

 ### Example
 To update a player: